 When it comes to memory, we humans have two main types - short-term and long-term memory.
 Our short-term memory is responsible for helping you remember a name or phone number when you first hear it.
-If that memory becomes an important one, it can move into our long-term memory systems so that we can recall it for days, weeks and years to come!
-Read on to learn how you can improve both types of memory.
+If that memory becomes an important one, it can move into our long-term memory systems so that we can recall it for days, weeks and years to come.
+Many factors like genetics, our lifestyle and diet can greatly affect our brain health but don't panic just yet.
+There are things you can do to keep your memory function going strong and we are sharing our best 5 tips

 When it comes to both your brain and body, exercise really can't be beat!
 Regular exercise, where your heart rate is elevated, will help reduce blood sugar (insulin) levels, reduce inflammation in your body, improve mood and sleep as well as helping to increase overall brain volume and improve memory!
 We'll get into more how exercise contributes to brain health tomorrow, but exercising 3-5 times a week for at least 20 minutes is all you need to start seeing brain benefits.